wp-graphql/wp-graphql-woocommerce/docs/using-product-data.md

     )}
   </div>
 );
 ```

 With this implementation, the Single Product page displays the product information, dimensions, and weight.
 Additionally, it includes a section for cart options, such as the desired quantity and an Add to Cart button.
 The availability of the cart options is dictated by the `soldIndividually` and `stockStatus` fields.
 If the product is not sold individually, the user can select a quantity.
 The Add to Cart button is only shown if the product is in stock; otherwise, an "Out of stock" message is displayed.
+We could also go a step further and use the product's `stockQuantity` to set a hard max quantity limit, but it's outta of the scope of this guide.

 ## Conclusion